 Hiking in Japan can be at Attitude

-Flight Delays and Cancellations are possible
+Flight Delays and Cancellations are possible in Japan

-Risks of Travelling to Japan
+Risks of Traveling to Japan

 - Health – dengue fever is sometimes present

 - Adventure activities carry risks – like diving, skiing, and hiking at altitude.